"There are many ways of going forward, but only one way of standing still."

 Goals wrongly allowed/disallowed: Palace have a fair case that the ball bounced up on to Ugochukwu's arm at the beginning of the move that led to Burnley's second goal (and we didn't hear that VAR was even looking at that?).

-Surprise omissions/early substitutions/injuries: Calvert-Lewin was a late omission on Tuesday, owning to an illness.
+Surprise omissions/early substitutions/injuries: Calvert-Lewin was a late omission on Tuesday, owing to an illness.

 Both Pep and Marco Silva made a raft of substitutions just shy of the hour.
 And Haaland was withdrawn at half-time after suffering a heavy challenge.